Rosengate/sigil/README.md

 ```

-Above routing will give a result like :
+The routing will give a result like :
 ```
 GET  /admin/dashboard
 GET  /enquries/form